slugoguls/Playable-Porfolio/README.md

-# ⚠️ Important Note
+# ⚠️ Important Notes

+### 🖥️ Optimized for Desktop Only
-🖥️ **This playable portfolio is optimized for desktop devices only.**
+This playable portfolio is designed for desktop browsers and may not function correctly on mobile devices.

+### 📄 Prefer a Traditional Resume?
-📄 **If you prefer a traditional format, you can click the "Resume" button in the main menu to view a professional paper-style resume instead.**
+You can click the "Resume" button in the main menu to view a professional, paper-style resume instead.

+### 🛠️ Work in Progress
+This portfolio is an ongoing project, and I’ll continue expanding the game world over time.
+The Settings tab is currently non-functional, and you may encounter minor glitches during gameplay.
+Thanks for your patience!

 # 🕹️ Playable Portfolio Website